Stan. S. Katz

 It appeared that this photo was most likely taken as a personal memory of Frank A. Vanderlip and his business delegation’s visit to Japan.

 As part of the research, an inquiry was made with the Shibusawa Eiichi Memorial Foundation and Museum, an organization that honors the legacy and values of Baron Shibusawa and his allies.
 This organization was started over 120 years ago and is based in Asukayama Park in Oji, Tokyo, on the site of the former Shibusawa residence.
-The head of their library resources section kindly confirmed they didn’t know that Frank A. Vanderlip, along with his family, and his U.S. business delegation had visited Japan in 1908 and that he had met with Baron Shibusawa and other Japanese business leaders.
+The head of their library resources section kindly confirmed they didn’t know that Frank A. Vanderlip, along with his family, and his U.S. business delegation might have visited Japan in 1908 and that he might had met with Baron Shibusawa and other Japanese business leaders.
 Since that time, new information was provided that revealed that this meeting of East and West occurred in 1920, not 1908.

 Here is the link to the Shibusawa organization’s website: https://www.shibusawa.or.jp/english/